webfm/defect-app/definitions.md

 * DEFECTS_VIEW_ALL – see Status Changes.

 <a name="status-change"/>
 Status Changes
 --------------

+User status can be changed in defect view (http://db.tt/HNhcdwdh).

+A status button is used to both allow user change the status and show the current status (currently shown as assigned).
+When user tap on the status button, a popover will appear giving user a list of selection for change the status to.
+The list of selection will vary depend on user permission, the defect creator and assignee.

+Since we can not change the status to assigned or not assgined (it'll be based on assignee field).
+We uses a derived status called Pending.
+When user change the defect status to pending.
+The defect will actually show assigned (if assignee team is not empty) or not assigned (if assignee team is empty)

 * Pending ("Assigned" or "Not Assigned") when:
     * Current status of the record is equal to In-Progress, Inspect Now OR Rejected AND: